zostay/RakuWAPI/README.md

   * Layer 2: Application

-Each layer has a specific role related the other layers.
-The server layer is primarily responsible for managing the application lifecycle and performing the low-level protocol handling aspects.
-The application layer is primarily responsible for receiving metadata and content from the server and delivering metadata and content back to the server.
+Each layer has a specific role related to the other layers.
+The server layer is responsible for managing the application lifecycle and performing communication with the origin.
+The application layer is responsible for receiving metadata and content from the server and delivering metadata and content back to the server.
 The middleware layer is responsible for enhancing the application or server by providing additional services and utilities.

 This specification goes through each layer in order.
+In the process, each section only specifies the requirements and recommendations for the layer that section describes.
+When other layers a mentioned outside of its section, the specification is deliberately vague to keep all specifics in the appropriate section.

+To aid in reading this specification, the numbering subsections of 2.0, 2.1, and 2.2 are matched so that you can navigate between them to compare the requirements of each layer.
+For example, 2.0.1 describes the environment the server provides, 2.1.1 describes how the application interacts with that environment, and 2.2.1 describes how middleware may manipulate that environment.

 2.0 Layer 0: Server
 -------------------

 A P6SGI application server is a program capable of running P6SGI applications as defined by this specification.

-A P6SGI application server typically implements some variant of web service.
-This typically means implementing an HTTP/1.x protocol service or a related protocol such as CGI, FastCGI, SCGI, etc. An application server also manages the application lifecycle and executes the application, providing it with a complete environment, and processing the response from the application to determine how to respond to the origin.
+A P6SGI application server implements some kind of web service.
+For example, this may mean implementing an HTTP or WebSocket service or a related protocol such as CGI, FastCGI, SCGI, etc. An application server also manages the application lifecycle and executes the application, providing it with a complete environment, and processing the response from the application to determine how to respond to the origin.

 An application server SHOULD strive to be as flexible as possible to allow as many unusual interactions, subprotocols, and upgrade protocols to be implemented as possible within the connection.